 Calculate the conveyancing fees for your Exeter sale or purchase

 Our conveyancing fees calculator gives an instant conveyancing quote with a comprehensive list of all fees, costs and disbursements for your Exeter sale or purchase.

 I'm purchasing a property in Exeter - what searches do I need?

 The standard pack includes:

 Occasionally the location of the property will warrant additional searches e.g. an HS2 search.

-To find out the total cost of searches on a Exeter purchase, try our conveyancing cost calculator.
+To find out the total cost of searches on a Exeter purchase, get a conveyancing quote.

 How long does leasehold conveyancing take?

 Almost all flats are leasehold.
 There are also an estimated 1 million leasehold houses throughout the country.
 Buying a leasehold flat will usually take more time than a freehold house because there is more to prepare.

 Delays in leasehold transactions could include anything from out-of-date contact information for the freeholder to missing leasehold documents.